 This article will walk you through the setup steps of a Position Tracking campaign.
-For example, we'll pretend we operate a website that sells watersports gear and we want to track our visibility for keywords related to wakeboards, life jackets, and waterskis.

 If you have an existing project without a Position Tracking campaign set up, you can set up a Position Tracking campaign for that domain.
 Or, create a new project and set up your Position Tracking campaign first.

 Step 1: Domain Settings

 In the first step of the configuration window you’ll see the root domain of your project listed by default.
 If you open the Advanced settings drop down, you’ll see that you also have the ability to track a subdomain, URL, or subfolder on your website.

 To get the most data possible, you’ll want to start by tracking the entire root domain.
 But don’t worry!
 You can change these settings at any point after starting your campaign.